-When the information in the client's record, including statements of the client or thirdparties, indicates that paid expenses exceed the stated income, the existence of unstated income must be explored.
+When the information in the client's record, including statements of the client or third-parties, indicates that paid expenses exceed the stated income, the existence of unstated income must be explored.
 The client must complete form ES-IN-1, Statement of Monthly Living Expenses.

 If insufficient or conflicting evidence exists, the Worker must question the client about the possibility of unstated income and allow him the opportunity to explain how his expenses are met.
+If the client provides a satisfactory explanation, the Worker records the explanation.

-If the client If the client's explanation of how the expenses are met is inadequate, the Worker makes a recording of the explanation and then determines the amount of unstated income to count.
+If the client's explanation of how the expenses are met is inadequate, the Worker makes a recording of the explanation and then determines the amount of unstated income to count.
 To determine the amount of unstated income to count, the Worker compares the usual amount of monthly living expenses with the client's reported income, taking into consideration any other reasonable explanations the client provides.
 The difference is unstated income and is counted as unearned income.